Institute of Leadership and Ministry, Inc. | Evaluated Learning Experience

 September 2018 - Present.

-Upon successful completion of the course, students will be able to: Identify the outstanding aspects of the cultural, geographic, historical, political, philosophical, and religious scenarios of the old testament; understand the process that resulted in the formation of the biblical canon of the old testament; comprehend the transmission and restoration of the text in the old testament; appreciate the suppositions, methods, tools, and results implemented by the scholars in modern studies of the old testament; have knowledge of the technical terms that are of importance in the critical description of the old testament; comprehend the historical, literary, and theological dimensions of each book within the old testament.
+Upon successful completion of the course, students will be able to: identify the outstanding aspects of the cultural, geographic, historical, political, philosophical, and religious scenarios of the old testament; understand the process that resulted in the formation of the biblical canon of the old testament; comprehend the transmission and restoration of the text in the old testament; appreciate the suppositions, methods, tools, and results implemented by the scholars in modern studies of the old testament; have knowledge of the technical terms that are of importance in the critical description of the old testament; and comprehend the historical, literary, and theological dimensions of each book within the old testament.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Bible Studies, or Ministry (9/21).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Bible Studies or Ministry (9/21).